-If you are a freelancer or self-employed professional in the Netherlands and in need of financial support, your municipality can offer you various forms of social benefit options under the Decree on Assistance to the Self-Employed (Besluit bijstandverlening zelfstandigen, Bbz).
-The Bbz offers loans, credits or low income supplements.
+Your municipality can offer you various forms of social benefit options under the Decree on Social Assistance to the Self-Employed (Besluit bijstandverlening zelfstandigen, Bbz).
+The Bbz offers loans, credits, or low income supplements.
 Also, your municipality can offer you coaching free of charge.

 Different groups of freelancers/self-employed persons are eligible: